MLE-Dojo/MLE-Dojo/README.md

 ## Citation

-If you find this useful, please cite:
+If you find this useful, you are more than welcome to cite:

 ```bibtex
 @misc{qiang2025mledojointeractiveenvironmentsempowering,